IronLlamaOfficial/GroceryCat/terms-and-conditions.md

 You may not:

 * copy, or modify the App, any part of the App, or our trademarks, in any way
-* decompile, disassemble, reverse-engineer or attempt to extract the source code of the App
+* decompile, disassemble, reverse-engineer or attempt to extract the source code of, the App
 * translate all or part of the App into other languages
 * make derivative versions of the App

 ## Changes to the Service

 Iron Llama is committed to ensuring that the Service is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the Service or to charge for it, at any time and for any reason.
 We will never charge you for the Service without making it clear to you exactly what you’re paying for.

 The Service stores and processes personal data in the manner set out in the Privacy Policy, which is available at the same location as this Terms and Conditions document.